-- For those who use metrics, the conversion for the tahini in the Beet Hummus (page 58), is 90g, and for the Hummus (page 60), is 120g.
-1 tablespoon tahini = 15g.
+– The metric conversion for the tahini in the Beet Hummus (page 58), is 90g, and for the Hummus (page 60), is 120g.
+For reference: 1 tablespoon tahini = 15g.

-– In the sardine spread recipe (page 79), the metric conversion for the 1/4 cup of cream cheese is 55g.
+– In the Sardine Spread recipe (page 79), the metric conversion for the 1/4 cup of cream cheese is 55g.

-– Bay leaf pound cake with orange glaze (page 296): The bay leaf-infused melted butter gets added with the other wet ingredients (the egg mixture) in step 6.
+– Bay leaf pound cake with orange glaze (page 296): The bay leaf-infused melted butter gets added with the other wet ingredients (the egg mixture) in step #6.

-– Bûche de Noël (page 319): The orange syrup is brushed on the cake after it’s unrolled, in step 8, just before spreading on the chocolate/orange/ricotta filling.
+– Bûche de Noël (page 319): The orange syrup is brushed on the cake after it’s unrolled, in step #8, just before spreading on the chocolate/orange/ricotta filling.

 – The Chocolate-dulce de leche tart (page 289): If the dough needs help coming together, feel free to add a tablespoon or two of water to it, in step 2.